xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 Where:
 * the first word contains nonce (first received byte is on LSBs)
-* the second word contains [CRC (8b), extended job ID (16b), solution number (8b)]
+* the second word contains [CRC (8b), extended work ID (16b), solution number (8b)]

 Register is 32-bit width and it is read-only.
 Register must be read only by 32b words because each read access increments pointer in the buffer.

 ### Work Interface Transmit FIFO (WORK_TX_FIFO)
-Transmit work interface is intended for writing work commands into ASICs.
+Transmit work interface is intended for writing work specifications into ASICs.

-Each mining work will have the following format:
+Each mining work specification have the following format:

 | Bytes   | Description                                  |
 | :-----: | -------------------------------------------- |